Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 In learning how to breathe properly, you are consciously restoring what once came naturally to you.

-Here are four qualities related that illustrate how to breathe properly:
+Here are four qualities that arise during correct breathing:

 1. Quiet